Oneida County Youth in Governance Program

 - Must be able to attend one committee meeting per month.
 Committee meetings are typically 2 hours long and will occur once a month between the hours of 8 a.m. and 4 p.m.
 This means students who attend public or private school will need to leave school to attend a committee meeting.
 (UW-Extension Oneida County staff will provide students with letters for the school for excused absences).

-- Attend at least one full county board between Sept.-March.
+- Attend at least one full county board between September-January.
 Full county board meetings take place every third Tuesday of each month at 9:30 a.m. and typically last around 2 hours.
 This means students who attend public or private school will need to leave school to attend a full county board committee meeting.
 (UW-Extension Oneida County staff will provide students with a letter for the school for excused absences).

-- Youth representatives are expected to stay up to date on committee business, read necessary material in advance in order to stay engaged in committee meetings, not use cell phones or other devices during meetings (except for accessing meeting documents), wear business/dressy casual attire to committee meetings, and adhere to the UW-Extension 4-H Youth Development Code of Conduct at all times.
+- Youth representatives are expected to stay up to date on committee business, read necessary material in advance in order to stay engaged in committee meetings, not use cell phones or other devices during meetings (except for accessing meeting documents), wear business/dress casual attire to committee meetings, and adhere to the UW-Extension 4-H Youth Development Code of Conduct at all times.

-LENGTH OF TERM
+LENGTH OF TERM:

-Youth members will serve a one-year term (May – February).
+Youth members will serve a one-year term (August – February).
 There are no term limits, but returning members must re-apply.

-HIGH SCHOOL CREDITS
+HIGH SCHOOL CREDITS:

 Check with your social studies, history, or civics teacher to see if you can earn independent study credits through participation in this program!